LudwigEnglbrecht/cytoscape.js-prov/README.md

 ![](architecture_1.png?raw=true)

-To achieve this the structure of the source code was analyzed and the important functionalities for the integrated application.
-Thereby it was possible to select the functionalities important for the integrated design from the source code into the new program.
-Since a large part of the code of the prototype was used for the visualization of the provenance graphs, the program code could be shortened and made clearer.
+To achieve the transformation the structure of the source code of cytoscape.js-prov was analyzed.
+Thereby it was possible to select the functionalities that are important for the integrated design from the source code into the new architecture.
+Since a large part of the code of the prototype was used for the visualization of the provenance graphs, the program code has been shortened.
 A visual representation is not provided in this version.

+### The workflow of the transformation

+The workflow of this extension is as follows:

+- System 1 and/or System 2 are using Camflow and are configured to publish provenance-data via MQTT to a message broker.
+This is illustrated with (a) in the figure above.

+- Since the province-data is published as a base64 string we added the NodeJS script “msg_converter.js” to the workflow.
+This script subscribes to a provenance topic (e.g.: /camflow/provenance/1) to receive the provenance-data of one system, converts it to a valid JSON-String and publish it at another topic (e.g.: /converted/1).
+This step is show in the above figure as (b).

+- The bash script “mqttToMongo” (see (c) in the figure) starts **mosquitto_sub** (a simple MQTT client) that subscribes to the topic containing the valid JSON-string of the provenance data (e.g.: /converted/1).
+This bash script also uses the tool **mongoimport** to import every JSON Object into a MongoDB collection continuously.

+- The NodeJS script “integration.js” connect to a MongoDB and loads **all** data from a collection and builds a network using cytoscape.js.

+- After the network has been fully loaded it is saved as a network (e) useable for the Desktop-Version of Cytoscape.

 ## Install